 Online Colleges in Pennsylvania

-You'll find degree programs for all of the most common fields of study — business administration, criminal justice, human resources, health sciences, and information technology, for example — available through Pennsylvania online colleges.
+You'll find degree programs for all of the most common fields of study, including business administration degrees, criminal justice programs, human resources degrees, and health sciences degrees.
+All of these undergraduate programs and more are available through Pennsylvania's online colleges.

 Just like traditional programs, online bachelor's degrees usually require the completion of 120-126 credit hours.
 Most full-time students need four to five years to finish a bachelor's program, and part-time students may need up to six years.
 Depending on the number of credit hours in an online master's program, students may need two to three years of full-time study or three to four years of part-time attendance to complete a degree.